what does this thing do?

 when will aleph ship?

-our estimate is early december, and we’ll post updates as progress continues. we’re very excited to get aleph into hands.
+check the forum. we’ll post updates as progress continues. we’re very excited to get aleph into hands.

 how many are you making?